mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **PortfolioDetail** *(dict) --*

-          Detailed portfolio information.
+          Information about the portfolio.

           - **Id** *(string) --*

-            The identifier for the portfolio.
+            The portfolio identifier.